More Heart Research as Next Cygnus Cargo Mission Booked

-Category: Space Hits: 4Expedition 64 Flight Engineer Victor Glover reviews research procedures for an experiment that could accelerate the development of advanced therapies that target cancer cells.
+Category: Space Hits: 7Expedition 64 Flight Engineer Victor Glover reviews research procedures for an experiment that could accelerate the development of advanced therapies that target cancer cells.

 The Expedition 64 crew continues exploring how microgravity affects the heart to improve health for humans on and off the Earth.
 Northrop Grumman has booked its next Cygnus resupply mission to the International Space Station for early next year.